Royal Air Force Volunteer Reserve.

 Also aged 23, Flight Sergeant 802520 William Leonard Heavisides was taken back to his home town of Glasgow and buried in the Western Necropolis there.
 Heavisides was the son of William and Margaret Elizabeth Heavisides.

 From the crash site (shown by a red cross on the photograph above) RAF Chivenor can be easily seen to the south.
-No sign of the crash or the house called ‘Sundown’ now exists, with new property slowly making its way up the narrow lane.
+No sign of the crash or the house called ‘Sundown’ now exists, with new properties slowly making their way up the narrow lane.

 The churchyard of St. Andrew, Wraysbury, Buckinghamshire.